Male circumcision in Otjozondjupa Region, Namibia: insights into prevalence and social acceptance

 The author declares no competing interests.

 Rebekka Ndatolewe Shikesho: conceptualization, data collection and analysis, manuscript writing.
-The author read and approuved the final version of the manuscript.
+The author read and approved the final version of this manuscript.

 Table 1: demographic characteristics of participants